MicrosoftDocs/azure-devops-yaml-schema/task-reference/curl-uploader-v2.md

 **`redirectStderr`** - **Redirect Standard Error to Standard Out**<br>
 `boolean`.
 Default value: `true`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-Adds '--stderr -' as an argument to cURL.
+Adds `--stderr -` as an argument to cURL.
 By default, cURL writes its progress bar to stderr, which is interpreted by the build as error output.
 Enabling this checkbox suppresses that behavior.
 <!-- :::editable-content-end::: -->
 <br>